Muterra/doc-golix/spec.md

 **Quick note:** Why not elliptic curves first?
 Basically, development resource allocation.
 There was a reasonably large amount of thought put into this decision, and I stand by it.
 We need a prototype that works and is suitably secure for alpha testing.
 ECC is a very high priority for the production standard, as is a serious consideration of moving the address algorithm to a concatenation of SHA256 and SHA3 for the same input bytes.
 If you want to discuss this further, please [get in contact directly](mailto:badg@muterra.io).

 **Quick note 2:** Why not an AE/AEAD block mode?
 The added complexity doesn't make sense in this application.
 Dynamic bindings don't use symmetric encryption, and everything else is non-malleable.
 There's already a hash, and a signature, on top of the existing non-malleability, for MEOC records.
 CTR is very simple, which makes it much harder to screw up.

+### 4. Author MUID

+The full MUID of the MEOC object containing the author's identity (her public keys).

 ### 5. Payload length